• Home

 1. Aesthetic Appeal

 • First Impressions: A freshly painted property is more attractive to potential tenants, enhancing curb appeal and making a positive first impression.
+Research indicates that strong curb appeal alone can account for up to 7% of a property’s market value.
+I once had a unit sit for 30 days; our team spent a Saturday painting the main living area, and it leased the very next Monday.

 2. Maintenance and Longevity